 - In the event that one of your websites has already been penalized, you’ll have to work hard to change your image and correct your mistakes going forward before submitting a reconsideration request to Google via Webmaster Tools.

 Now that you know a little about this crazy thing called SEO and have a good grasp of what not to do, we have a great foundation upon which to build best practices.
-Hopefully you can see much of these strategies come down to ethical business practices and a little common sense; and hopefully it’s less scary for you, even though we talked a bit about the dark side of things.
+Here’s part 2 of this series – Fighting the Good Fight.

 To be successful in the digital space, or in any area of life it’s great to start with a definition and a knowledge of the problem you want to solve.
-I believe we’ve done that today and can hardly wait to get to the good stuff next week!
+I believe we’ve done that today and can hardly wait to get to the good stuff!